nealresearch/Ransac-3D/README.md

 # Ransac-3D
-Using ransac to detect Planes and Lines in lidar data in Urban Area
+Using ransac to detect Planar and Lines in lidar data in Urban Area